raystubbs/zero/README.md

 See it working [here][counter-demo].

 ### Actions
-Actions are 'callable values' in the sense that they has value semantics, but can be called and used as event handlers.
+Actions are 'callable values' in the sense that they have value semantics, but can be called and used as event handlers.
 The value semantics are important since it means actions can be compared, and only swapped out if they actually change; which isn't necessarily the case for functions.